Democrats plan vote condemning 'xenophobic' Trump attacks on minority congresswomen

 Several Democratic presidential candidates seeking to challenge Trump blasted the tweets as “racist.”

-Additional reporting by Richard Cowan, Mohammad Zhargam and Roberta Rampton; Writing by Susan Heavey; Editing by Kevin Drawbaugh and Bill Trott
+Additional reporting by Richard Cowan, Mohammad Zhargam and Roberta Rampton; Writing by Susan Heavey and Andy Sullivan; Editing by Kevin Drawbaugh and Bill Trott